 Photo by Natalie Gaynor

-Recognized by the Cleveland Institute of Music (CIM) for possessing “unusual creativity and expression,” Darius Milhaud Foundation Award recipient Molly Wise is a violist who uses performance to inspire and educate audiences.
-She performs extensively throughout Houston, Texas with classical and contemporary organizations including Musiqa Houston, Kinetic Ensemble, as the violist of Duo Impetuoso with pianist James Palmer, and more, in art museums, concert halls, classrooms, and beyond.
-Additionally, she has performed around the United States and Canada as a chamber and solo artist, sharing the Kennedy Center stage in Washington, D.C. with the Apollo Chamber Players and Emmy Award-winning Vietnamese instrumentalist Võ Vân Ánh, presenting her original transcriptions of Florence Price and Amy Beach as a lecture-recitalist at the 2024 American Viola Society Festival in Los Angeles, and performing alongside violinists Kelly Tompkins-Hall and Margaret Batjer, violist Milena Pajaro-van der Stadt, cellists Brinton Smith and Matthew Zalkind, pianist John Novacek, and artists from the Miró, New Orford, and Borromeo Quartets at various chamber music festivals.
-In her own programming and research, Molly highlights works composed by historical and living women, most recently in Duo Impetuoso’s debut recital, Impetuoso, at the Steinway Selection Center in downtown Houston.
+Recognized by Rice University for her “outstanding achievement and promise,” Vaughn Fellowship recipient Molly Wise is a violist who uses performance to inspire and educate audiences.
+She performs extensively throughout Houston, Texas with classical and contemporary organizations including Musiqa Houston, Kinetic Ensemble, River Oaks Chamber Orchestra, and more, in art museums, concert halls, classrooms, and beyond.
+Additionally, she has performed around the United States and Canada as a chamber and solo artist, sharing the Kennedy Center stage in Washington, D.C. alongside Emmy Award-winning Vietnamese instrumentalist Võ Vân Ánh, presenting her original transcriptions of Florence Price and Amy Beach as a lecture-recitalist at the 2024 American Viola Society Festival in Los Angeles.
+In her own programming and research, Molly highlights works composed by historical and living women in recital at the Steinway Selection Center in downtown Houston and Archway Gallery.
 She has taken part in countless world premieres, including works by Rice University composition professors, up-and-coming Houston-based peers, and internationally recognized artists.

-Molly attends the Shepherd School of Music at Rice University as a Doctor of Musical Arts student and one of five recipients of the Lodieska Stockbridge Vaughn Fellowship across the university, demonstrating “outstanding achievement and promise.”
-Her doctoral recitals have highlighted lesser-known solo viola and chamber music by female composers including Gabriela Lena Frank, Joan Tower, Chen Yi, Fanny Mendelssohn Hensel, Tian Qin, Nicky Sohn, and original transcriptions of works by Nadia Boulanger and Florence Price.
-She has served as James Dunham’s teaching assistant for the past five years, as a master’s and doctoral student, and is passionate about enhancing the educational experience of the undergraduate violists in her studio.
-A recipient of the Benjamin Armistead Shepherd Teaching Fellowship and the Winifred and Maurice Hirsch Scholarship, she has taught music theory for non-majors and aural skills for undergraduate music majors at Rice.
-In addition to viola performance, she holds a bachelor’s degree in music theory, a minor in Dalcroze Eurhythmics, and was a recipient of the Isada-Stillman-Varma Award for excellence in music theory, given by Dr. Richard Nelson, professor emeritus of music theory at CIM.
+Molly is a Doctor of Musical Arts candidate at Shepherd School of Music at Rice University.
+She was one of five recipients of the Lodieska Stockbridge Vaughn Fellowship across the university, demonstrating “outstanding achievement and promise.”
+Her doctoral recitals have highlighted lesser-known solo viola and chamber music by female composers including Gabriela Lena Frank, Joan Tower, Chen Yi, and Nicky Sohn, and original transcriptions of works by Nadia Boulanger and Florence Price.
+At Rice, he served as James Dunham’s teaching assistant for five years, as a master’s and doctoral student.
+At CIM, she double-majored in viola and music theory, received a minor in Dalcroze eurhythmics, and was a recipient of the Isada-Stillman-Varma Award for excellence in music theory, given by the late Dr. Richard Nelson.

 Photo by Natalie Gaynor